 4. Application Receipt

-- Tell them you’ll let them know one way or the other, but only include this language if you’re going to send rejection emails—more on these below
+- Tell them you’ll let them know one way or another, but only include this language if you’re going to send rejection emails—more on these below

 Click below to download our free job application receipt template.